SorraTheOrc/acs-logging-test/README.md

 It is used during live demo's to trigger builds etc.
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+# Setting up a Demo

+  * ensure you have a config.py with appropriate leys
+  * change the default values for the storage queue and table
+  * set SIMULATION_ACTIONS and SIMULATION_DELAY to numbers that work for your style of demo
+  * run ./setup.sh

 A simple logging simulator used to test long running microservices on Azure Container Service.

 This project consists of a number of Docker containers each desinged to perform a specific function.
 The main containers are: